 Pippa Balch read biochemistry at Bristol University (BSc Hons 1990) before studying the conservation and restoration of easel paintings at the Hamilton Kerr Institute, Cambridge (PGDip Cons 1996).
 She undertook an internship in The Netherlands from 1995-1997, working on paintings in museums and private collections there.
 From 1997 until 2007 she worked in private practice in London as a conservator-restorer of paintings from the 15th to 20th centuries.
-In December 2002 she was appointed Lecturer (part-time) at The Courtauld.
+Pippa joined the Courtauld Faculty in December 2002.

-- Replica making – reconstructions of paintings using historical methods and materials
+- Replica making – the study of materials and techniques through contextual study and reconstructions of paintings using historical methods and materials

 - Practical Conservation and Restoration of Easel Paintings